storlak/PythonMiniProjects/003 - D5L Dictionary/README.md

 🌟 Searching a Word

-- Select first the language you want to make the search.
+- Select the language you want to search first.
-- Type any word in selected language in search boxes.
+- Type any word in the selected language into the search boxes.
-- Use meaning, synonym, antonym to search for the meaning, synonym or antonym of a word.
+- Use "meaning," "synonym," or "antonym" to search for the meaning, synonym, or antonym of a word.
-- Search button or enter key works as well.
+- The search button or Enter key works as well.
-- Use copy button to copy your search result.
+- Use the copy button to copy your search result.
-- Use clear button to clear the search and the result area.
+- Use the clear button to clear the search and the result area.
-- If you have any questions or suggestions use [Disccusions](https://github.com/storlak/PythonMiniProjects/discussions)
+- If you have any questions or suggestions, use [Disccusions](https://github.com/storlak/PythonMiniProjects/discussions).
-- If the word you're looking for is not in the dictionary search result retrns ([], ",")
+- If the word you're looking for is not in the dictionary, the search result returns ([], ",").

 🌟 Avoid the following while searching!

-- Don't add "s", plural in the end of the word.
-Search returns null.
+- Don't add "s" at the end of the word.
+Searches return null.
-- If you're searching a verb don't use "to". write "help" instead of "to help"
+- If you're searching for a verb, don't use "to".
+Write "help" instead of "to help".

 ## Roadmap

-- More languages to be added!
+- More languages will be added!
+- Keyboard shortcuts - uick commands will be revised.
-- App will be converted to .exe file for windows.
+- The app will be converted to an .exe file for Windows.
-- App will be converted to flatpak and will be published in flathub repo.
+- The app will be converted to Flatpak and published in the Flathub repository.
-- Deb package to be created.
+- A Deb package will be created.
+- AppImage will be created.

 ## Known issues

-- Search result in any language besides English comes first with English definition.
-[Issue ticket](https://github.com/storlak/PythonMiniProjects/issues/2) opened to PyMultiDictionary module.
+- Search results in any language besides English come first with the English definition.
+An issue ticket has been opened to the PyMultiDictionary module.
+You can view it [here](https://github.com/storlak/PythonMiniProjects/issues/2).
 - Tool menu items (switch language) are not functional yet.

 ## Contact

 [![Gmail Badge](https://img.shields.io/badge/-serdartorlak-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:serdartorlak@gmail.com)](mailto:serdartorlak@gmail.com)
 ![Mastodon Follow](https://img.shields.io/mastodon/follow/111266776829036638?style=flat&logo=mastodon&color=blue)
 [![Twitter Badge](https://img.shields.io/badge/-@serdartorlak-1ca0f1?style=flat&labelColor=1ca0f1&logo=twitter&logoColor=white&link=https://twitter.com/serdartorlak)](https://twitter.com/serdartorlak)